 Where To Stay In Montmartre

-I stayed in Terrass” Hotel, near the cemetery.
+I stayed in a great hotel in Montmartre: Terrass” Hotel.
 It’s an excellent 4-star hotel with two big attractions: it has some rooms with a view of the Eiffel Tower and it has a nice rooftop restaurant and terrace bar – again, with great views.

 I treated myself to one of their Eiffel Tower rooms and it was lovely: a big room with all the amenities I could ask for.
-The only thing is, be aware that if you’re in Paris in winter, the view of the tower may be obscured by moisture in the air or clouds.
+Terrass” Hotel is definitely one of the best places to stay in Paris for first-timers.

 Where To Eat In Montmartre